Description:- Charminar, State: Telangana

 Medak of the Church of

-South India since 1947.Originally built by
+South India since 1947.
+Originally built by

-Charles Walker Posnett British
+Charles Walker Posnett, a British

-Cathedral is the seat of the Bishop in Medak for the Church of South India
+Cathedral is the seat of the bishop in Medak for the Church of South India.
+The Cathedral is the largest of all churches in Telangana.

 The Cathedral also sees over the Diocese of Medak, which is the single largest

-diocese in Asia and the second largest diocese in the world.
+diocese in Asia and the second-largest diocese in the world.
 It was consecrated

 on 25 December 1924.
-Built by the British Wesleyan Methodists, the Cathedral is
+Built by the British Wesleyan Methodists, the cathedral is

 now under the jurisdiction of the Church of South India.

-Description:-Kakatiya Gate (Kirti Torana) , State :- Telangana
+Description: Kakatiya Gate (Kirti Torana) State:- Telangana

 Kakatiya

-Kala Thoranam also called Warangal Gate is a historical arch in
+Kala Thoranam, also called Warangal Gate, is a historical arch in

-of the Indian state of Telangana.
+the Warangal district of the Indian state of Telangana.
 The Warangal Fort has four ornamental

-gates which originally formed the gates to the destroyed great Shiva temple
+gates, which originally formed the gates to the destroyed great Shiva temple,

 feature of these historical arches of the Warangal Fort has been adopted as the